Engineering group gives Georgia’s infrastructure a C+

 A civil engineering association has given Georgia a grade of "C+" for its infrastructure.

-The Savannah Morning News reports that Georgia's grade rose slightly in the American Society of Civil Engineers report, which was released recently.
+Georgia's grade rose slightly in the American Society of Civil Engineers report, which was released recently, The Savannah Morning News reported.

 Georgia's latest score is a slight improvement from the 2014 infrastructure report card grade of C.

-The newspaper reports that improvements in categories that helped Georgia garner the slightly higher score included the Georgia ports, transportation funding, transit, and storm water utilities.
+Improvements in categories that helped Georgia garner the slightly higher score included the Georgia ports, transportation funding, transit, and storm water utilities, the newspaper reported.

 Digital Access For Only $0.99